pconrad/ucsb-cs8-s17.github.io/_lab/proj1.md

 				print(one)
 			</pre>
 			This will print out each name in the list individually, each on a new line.
-       		<p>If you modify the last line as <code>print(one, end= " ")</code>, you will print each item
+       		<p>If you modify the last line as <code>print(one, end= " ")</code> (note the space character between
-			next to the following one on one line with a space character between each one.
-If you modify it as <code>print(one, end= "")</code>, you will print each item immediately next to the other with no space character between them.</p>
+			the quotation marks), you will print each item next to the following one on one line with a space character between each one.
+If you modify it further as <code>print(one, end= "")</code> (note the ABSENCE of a space characer between the quotes), you will print each item immediately next to the other with no space character between them.</p>
         </li>